cntools/libsurvive/README.md

 If there is already calibration data present, the library will use it.
 Pass `--calibrate` to force a new calibration pass.
 Conversely, if there isn't calibration data the library will auto-calibrate.
 Pass `--no-calibrate` to disable this calibration.

+### LH2 Calibration / Setup

+Calibration and setup for lighthouse 2 setups has been streamlined somewhat.
+On initial startup, it will take ~10 seconds from seeing a lighthouse to reading its ID and calibration data.
+After that, it waits for the device to not move and then automatically solves for it's position.

+When it sees new lighthouse devices; it will solve for their position in the global system whenever it sees no device movement based on the IMU.

 ## Using libsurvive in your own application